Franzull/radio_analysis/README.md

 Just playing around with some of the basic R functions.
 I used a public API that monitors all available radio stations around the world (this is their claim at least ;) ).
-For the address take a look at the GET-function in the R-script.

 Address of the APi specification with all the available functions: http://all.api.radio-browser.info